cshriamd/APNSTester/README.md

 # How to use

-  1- Launch client app on simualor.
+  1- Launch client app on simualor. <br />
-  2- Make sure client app calls "registerForRemoteNotifications()", to register with APNS services.
+  2- Make sure client app calls "registerForRemoteNotifications()", to register with APNS services. <br />
   3- Agree to Notifcaiton pop up, to recieve notificaiton on simulator device.
   4- Launch APNS Tester app.
   5- If "Log" section shows any error launch a simulator and wait till it boots properly.
 Press reload button.